GMAP students in the classroom

 GMAP teaches participants to explore the complex and nuanced intersections among the worlds of international business, international organizations and NGOs, and governments.
 Participants include a wide variety of international affairs professionals from all regions of the world with diverse interests and professional backgrounds.

 Both classes provide the same signature Fletcher experience.
 The different calendar options allow you the flexibility to enroll in GMAP when it best fits your busy professional (and personal) life.
 Reading periods begin in March or July, followed by the first residency on the Tufts campus.
-The midyear residency is held at an international city outside of the United States.
+The midyear residency is held at an international capital city.
 Students return to Tufts campus following their year of study for the final residency when you finish coursework, defend your thesis and participate in the Commencement ceremony.

 The GMAP March Class runs from March to March.